bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Brandmeiser manager updated to show TG names (in admin page).
 BM reflector functionality removed per <https://news.brandmeister.network/brandmeister-dmr-reflectors-support-ending-by-end-of-2020/>.

+* Added the abilty in Brandeister Manager, to mass delete your static talkgroups; and mass re-add the previous static talkgroups.

 * RF activity moved to top on dashboard.

 * YSF link manager now enabled for YSF2DMR mode as well; gives the ability to change links/rooms on-the-fly.